AqwamCreates/DataPredict/docs/index.md

 Once you pass the commercial use threshold and want to license it, expect to pay for 2% of your project's generated revenue, provided that it uses this library.

-This library was developed solo over 4,000+ hours, which is an effort that would typically exceed $200,000 USD in industry costs.
+This library was developed solo over more than 2 years (4000+ hours), which is an effort that would typically exceed $200,000 USD in industry costs.

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).